-- General inspections of the TIA are to occur each spring (April to May), summer (June to August), and fall (September to October). - Geotechnical inspections of the dykes are to be arranged each summer; and following any extreme weather or seismic events (i.e., extreme wind, rainfall or earthquakes). - DSRs are to be conducted every 10 years.
+- General inspections of the TIA are to occur each spring after the freshet (April to May), summer (June to August), and prior to spring freeze-up in the fall (September to October). - Geotechnical inspections of the dykes are to be arranged each summer; and following any extreme weather or seismic events (i.e., extreme wind, rainfall or earthquakes). - DSRs are to be conducted every 10 years. - Water quality is to be monitored as per the Type B Water license (MV2017L2-0007), Appendix D.